TechSpell/engineering/pdm/doc/index.rst

 Client containing CAD integrations is available to download on SourceForge public repository “**https://sourceforge.net/projects/libreplm/files/Client**”.
 This is an usual Windows installer and requires Windows 10 or above.
 Download installer on your CAD workstation and run it "as Administrator".
-In order to obtain a version covering Windows 7, please ask it to Didotech srl, writing a mail to "info@didotech.com"
+In order to obtain a version covering Windows 7 or 8, please ask it to Didotech srl, writing a mail to "info@didotech.com"

 Support